-As everyone is aware, West Virginia is experiencing one of the worst substance abuse epidemics in the nation:
+As everyone is aware, West Virginia is experiencing one of the worst substance abuse epidemics in the nation.

-- in 2015, more than 700 people died from drug overdoses. - 37 per 1,000 live babies were born with neonatal abstinence syndrome between 2014 and 2016. - The state has the second highest rate of prescription drugs filled 21.8 drugs per capita, compared to 12.7 nationwide. - Numerous children have been removed from their homes due to parents being substance abuse users.
+- In 2015, more than 700 people died from drug overdoses. - 37 per 1,000 live babies were born with neonatal abstinence syndrome between 2014 and 2016. - The state has the second highest rate of prescription drugs filled: 21.8 drugs per capita, compared to 12.7 nationwide. - Numerous children have been removed from their homes due to parents being substance use abusers.

 There is no part of West Virginia nor any citizen that has not been impacted by this epidemic.
-The state, many towns, cities and private organizations have taken action to address this epidemic:
+The state, many towns, cities and private organizations have taken action to address this epidemic.

-- In 2015, the West Virginia legislature passed Senate Bill 335 making naloxone, an antidote that can temporarily reverse the overdose effect of opiates and opioids, available to first responders and to relatives, friends, caregivers or a person in a position to assist someone at risk of experiencing an opiate-related overdose.
-In 2016, the legislature authorized pharmacists and pharmacy interns to dispense naloxone without a prescription in accordance with the Board of Pharmacy protocol. - Some cities and towns have initiated syringe exchange programs in order to reduce the risk of spreading diseases associated with intravenous drug use such as hepatitis B, hepatitis C and HIV/AIDS. - In Huntington, West Virginia, a non-profit residential infant recovery center, Lily's Place, was opened to provide short-term medical care to infants suffering from prenatal drug exposure. - In an effort to keep youth in their home communities when safely possible, the West Virginia Department of Health and Human Resources (DHHR), Bureau for Children and Families (BCF) launched Safe at Home West Virginia in October 2015.
+- In 2015, the West Virginia legislature passed Senate Bill 335 making naloxone (Narcan), an antidote that can temporarily reverse the overdose effect of opiates and opioids, available to first responders and to relatives, friends, caregivers or a person in a position to assist someone at risk of experiencing an opiate-related overdose.
+In 2016, the legislature authorized pharmacists and pharmacy interns to dispense naloxone without a prescription in accordance with the Board of Pharmacy protocol. - Some cities and towns have initiated syringe exchange programs in order to reduce the risk of spreading diseases such as hepatitis B, hepatitis C and HIV/AIDS associated with intravenous drug use. - In Huntington, West Virginia, a non-profit residential infant recovery center, Lily's Place, was opened to provide short-term medical care to infants suffering from prenatal drug exposure. - In an effort to keep youth in their home communities when safely possible, the West Virginia Department of Health and Human Resources (DHHR), Bureau for Children and Families (BCF) launched Safe at Home West Virginia in October 2015.
 This program provides wraparound behavioral health and social services to individuals ages 12 - 17 years with specific identified behavioral health needs who are currently in congregate care or at risk of entering congregate care. - In 2016, the West Virginia Legislature passed Senate Bill 454, known as the Medication-Assisted Treatment (MAT) bill.
 MAT combines behavioral therapy and medications to treat substance use disorders.
-Clinics that use MAT must be licensed or registered by the state, provide counseling in conjunction with treatment and test their patients to ensure they are using the medication as intended.
+Clinics that use MAT must be licensed or registered by the state, provide counseling in conjunction with treatment and test their patients to ensure they are using the medication as intended. - The Substance Abuse and Mental Health Services Administration (SAMHSA) awarded DHHR's Bureau for Behavioral Health and Health Facilities (BBHHF) a Cooperative Agreement to Benefit Homeless Individuals in partnership with four Continuums of Care (CoC) Organizations: Cabell-Huntington-Wayne CoC, Kanawha Valley Collective CoC, Northern Panhandle CoC and Balance of State CoC.
+This agreement will be used to enhance the state's infrastructure to provide effective, accessible treatment and recovery support services to the homeless.
+The goal is to create a more integrated and collaborative system of care for veterans, nonveterans, families and youth experiencing homelessness who have mental health and substance abuse disorders.